What does the Second Amendment mean in 2022?

 But, as Ruben told Vox, by the time Heller was decided, many Americans agreed that the Second Amendment bestowed upon individuals the right to own handguns for their own self-defense — before the ruling even came down.
 Ruben traced that shift in understanding from the shift in reasons that people owned firearms — as popular interest in hunting and sport waned over the past several decades, people increasingly purchased firearms for protection against crimes in their homes.

-“A lot of times, shifting public sentiment about the meaning of a given Constitutional provision precedes changed judicial understandings.
-Heller can be understood as popular constitutionalism, in that way.”
+“A lot of times, shifting public sentiment about the meaning of a given constitutional provision precedes changed judicial understandings.
+Heller can be understood as popular constitutionalism, in that way,” Ruben said.

 “These practices of democratic constitutionalism enable mobilized citizens to contest and shape popular beliefs about the Constitution’s original meaning and so confer upon courts the authority to enforce the nation’s foundational commitments in new ways,” Siegel wrote, tracing activism around the gun rights movement during the 20th century, and how such activism framed American understanding of the originalist meaning of the Second Amendment.